top of page

 The first Bible book physically written was the book of Job.

-How is salvation obtained?
+30. How is salvation obtained?

 a.
-You can obtain it by taking communion.
+Obtained by taking communion.

 c.
 Accepting the gift of grace that God gives us for believing in the Good News.